ferpoble2/Relief_Creator/src/readme.md

 ## Fonts and Icons

 - The fonts used in the engine are in the directory `engine/GUI/fonts/`, and are used by the engine to render the User interface.
-    - To change the font used in the different windows of the GUI it is necessary call the correct methods on the `GUIManager` class.
+    - To change the font used in the different windows of the GUI it is necessary to call the correct methods on the `GUIManager` class.

 - The Icons are stored in the directory `engine/GUI/icons/`, and are used by the engine to draw imagen on the GUI.
     - The images are loaded, stored and used as OpenGl textures on the engine.